thoughtstem/Summer2019/Kata-Collections/my-data-sci-katas/README.md

 ## Summary

 This collection provides data science related katas.
+Any katas that teach _map_ or _apply_ should go under this category.

 ## Structure